Albanian Kingdom (1928–1939)

+The Albanian Kingdom (Mbretnija Shqiptare; Mbretëria Shqiptare) was the official name of Albania between 1928 and 1939.
+It was established when the Albanian parliament declared the country a monarchy, and President Ahmet Bej Zogu was proclaimed Zog I. This transition marked the end of the Albanian Republic and the beginning of a constitutional monarchy.
+Zog I's reign was characterized by efforts to modernize the country, including legal reforms and infrastructure development, although his government maintained his authoritarian practices as president.

+The kingdom maintained close relations with Fascist Italy, which provided financial and military support.
+However, by the late 1930s, Albania's dependence on Italy grew, culminating in Italy's invasion of Albania on April 7, 1939.
+The invasion led to the establishment of an Italian protectorate, and King Zog I fled into exile.
+The communist Party of Labor of Albania gained control of the country toward the end of World War II, establishing a communist regime and formally deposing Zog, who lived the remainder of his life in exile.

 Zog's kingdom

-In 1928, President Zogu secured the parliament's consent to its own dissolution.
+In 1928, President Zogu secured the parliament's consent to its own dissolution, as he had already gained authoritarian control of the country.
 A new constituent assembly amended the constitution making Albania a kingdom and transforming Zogu into Zog I, "King of the Albanians".
 International recognition arrived forthwith.
 The new constitution abolished the Albanian Senate and created a unicameral Assembly.
 Although nominally a constitutional monarch, in practice King Zog retained the dictatorial powers he had held as President Zogu.
 Civil liberties remained more or less nonexistent, and political opponents were frequently imprisoned and killed.
 Thus, for all intents and purposes, Albania remained a military dictatorship.